Infinite Banking Loan Interest

 This ultimately boils down to the quote, “There are no deals in the insurance industry.”
 Everything balances out because insurance is first and foremost an actuarial product.
 It’s meant to insure your life, and these trade-offs strengthen the company’s ability to meet its contractual guarantees.

 The bottom line, however, is that these factors often balance each other out.
 Meaning that the difference between Direct and Non-Direct recognition companies is extremely slim.
-You can read more about the differences here.
+You can read more about Direct vs. Non-Direct Recognition in Life Insurance here.

 The Nuances of Variable Interest Rates